phxgg/lolchecker-js/README.md

 ## Proxy List & Pass List formats

+I recommend [Proxy-Cheap](https://app.proxy-cheap.com/r/UCHmnC) for proxies.
+It's cheap and works fine for me.
+You can use any proxy provider you want, but make sure to use **HTTP proxies**, and know that rotating proxies would probably work the best.

 Your HTTP proxy list file should be in the following formats:

 If it does **not** include a username and password: